-Five individuals and organizations will be honored at the 2014 Public Health Awards ceremony to be held on Wednesday, May 7th at 1:30 p.m. at the Olbrich Botanical Gardens, 3330 Atwood Ave. in Madison.
+Four individuals and organizations will be honored at the 2015 Public Health Awards ceremony to be held on Wednesday, May 6th at 1:30 p.m. at the Olbrich Botanical Gardens, 3330 Atwood Ave. in Madison.
+In addition there will be special recognition for those going above and beyond in Dane County’s Ebola preparedness and response efforts.
 These annual Public Health Awards recognize those who have made significant contributions and demonstrated exceptional commitment to improving public health in our community.

-According to Janel Heinrich, Director of Public Health Madison and Dane County, "Each of our 2014 Public Health Award recipients have gone above and beyond the call of duty to create a Madison and Dane County where everyone has the opportunity to be healthy.
-I’m inspired and honored to recognize their vision, leadership, and commitment at our 2014 Public Health Awards ceremony.”
+According to Janel Heinrich, Director of Public Health - Madison and Dane County, "Each of our 2015 Public Health Award recipients have answered the call of duty to help create a community here in Madison and Dane County where the opportunity to be healthy keeps growing.
+I’m inspired and honored to recognize both the variety and scope of these activities as well as the vision, leadership, and commitment of those who carried them out.”

 Nominations for the Public Health awards were submitted by a variety of people and organizations in the community, and by Public Health staff.
 At the ceremony, public health staff will highlight the specific contributions that each honoree has made to the public health of the community.
 The awards will be presented by Madison Mayor Paul Soglin and Dane County Executive Joe Parisi.
-This year’s awards will also highlight Public Health staff and partners who worked on helping get Dane County residents signed up for health insurance through the Affordable Care Act Health Insurance Marketplace.
+This year’s awards will also highlight those who worked on the front lines in both Dane County’s and West Africa’s Ebola preparedness and response efforts.